antlr/antlr4/runtime/Cpp/cmake/README.md

-ANTLR4_INCLUDE_DIRS - the include directory that should be included when compiling C++ source file ANTLR4_STATIC_LIBRARIES - path to antlr4 static library ANTLR4_SHARED_LIBRARIES - path to antlr4 shared library ANTLR4_RUNTIME_LIBRARIES - path to antlr4 shared runtime library (such as DLL and SO file) ANTLR4_TAG - branch/tag used for building antlr4 library
+ANTLR4_INCLUDE_DIRS - the include directory that should be included when compiling C++ source file ANTLR4_STATIC_LIBRARIES - path to antlr4 static library ANTLR4_SHARED_LIBRARIES - path to antlr4 shared library ANTLR4_RUNTIME_LIBRARIES - path to antlr4 shared runtime library (such as DLL, DYLIB and SO file) ANTLR4_TAG - branch/tag used for building antlr4 library
 ```
 `ANTLR4_TAG` is set to master branch by default to keep antlr4 updated.
 However, it will be required to rebuild after every `clean` is called.
 Set `ANTLR4_TAG` to a desired commit hash value to avoid rebuilding after every `clean` and keep the build stable, at the cost of not automatically update to latest commit.